artica/website/_posts/blog/2012-11-21-sega-rally-championship-codebits-vi.markdown

 Its audience range goes from programmers and entrepeneurs to hackers and designers!
 This year 800 people came to participate in 3 days full of talks, challenges, games, demos and junk food!!
 <img class="postimage" src="/assets/images/2012-11-21-sega-rally-championship-codebits-vi-2.jpg"/>

 About our participation @ Codebits VI, at Artica we are extremely addicted to race games, <a href="http://www.trackmania.com/">Trackmania</a> is only one of our favourites!!
-We still are addicted to race games but we usually don't play them, instead, we prefer to create our own games.. :D we thought it would be way cool to drive a remote control car using a steering wheel and pedals, and if the car had a wireless cam, the gamer could look at the screen and really see what the car was seeing in real time, just like an arcade game!
+We still are addicted to race games but we usually don't play them, instead, we prefer to create our own games... :D we thought it would be way cool to drive a remote control car using a steering wheel and pedals, and if the car had a wireless cam, the gamer could look at the screen and really see what the car was seeing in real time, just like an arcade game!

 This was our proposal to Codebits!
 To have an arcade game where it would be possible to drive two cars and participate in a real race, without any simulations or complex algorythms, neither 3D graphics...
 We want something real! <a href="http://arrifana.org/blog">Celso Martinho</a> was very excited with our idea, and by coincidence (or not) they were planning to have a retro gaming area at codebits!!
 Luis Sobral also known as <a href="http://thearcademan.net">TheArcadeMan</a>, was the one behind the retro gaming area, Luis refurbishes old arcade machines and transforms them into brand new machines just like magic!